 The OTCO is the governing forum for Operational Risk, which is defined by the Basel Committee on Banking Supervision "as the risk of losses stemming from inadequate or failed internal processes, people and systems or from external events.
-OTCO receive and review management information and reports of data pertaining to Operational Risk matters, including but not limited to the Operational Risk, Business Continuity and Disaster Recovery.
+OTCO receive and review management information and reports based on the data pertaining to the Operational Risk matters, including but not limited to the Operational Risk, Business Continuity and Disaster Recovery.
+The Operations & Technology Committee ("OTCO") provides governance and oversight in ensuring matters related to